 Multi Centre Itineries for Canada and USA Visitors.

-This page is a work in progress and is to help visitors from Canada and USA to plan their vacation in Portugal and Spain.
+This page is a work in progress and is to help visitors from Canada and USA to plan their vacation in Portugal.

 We get many visitors to Portugal from Canada and USA and their requirements differ greatly from visitors from Europe.
 Visitors from Europe typically have a 2-3 hour flight, spend a week or two here and return home.
 On the other hand our visitors from North America have a much longer and more expensive flight, possibly making a couple of connections, and so the travel time can be anything between 12 and 36 hours and costing 4-6 times as much.
 It is not surprising then that our North American visitors would extend their vacation to 4, 6 or even 8 weeks to make the whole trip worthwhile.

-Portugal receives many "Snowbirders" (Escapees of the cold North American winters to the warmer weather in Portugal) typically from December to March.
-We don't see them renting Villa Vida Nova during this time because we occupy it ourselves however our sister property Villa Vida Nova Silver Coast on the Silver Coast is available during this time, contact me for details.
+Portugal receives many "Snowbirders" (Escapees of the cold North American winters to the warmer weather in Portugal) typically from November to May.
+Villa Vida Nova Algarve is not available during December through February but our other villa Villa Vida Nova Silver Coast on the Silver Coast is available 12 months of the year, contact me for details.

-4 to 8 weeks of vacation takes some planning and much depends on the desires and particular circumstances of the individual.
+Four to 8 weeks of vacation takes much planning and depends on the desires and particular circumstances of the individual party.
 Many break the journey into two or even three parts often stopping off to trace family roots, popular are the the UK and Ireland and then continuing on to discover Portugal and Spain.
 Our two properties Villa Vida Nova and Villa Vida Nova Silver Coast are ideal for a two centre vacation to see both the South and North of Portugal.
-Ideal for a relaxing break from all the traveling, a week or two to chill out relax, take stock, and enjoy the sunshine and climate before embarking on the next stage.
+Ideal for a relaxing break from all the travelling, a week or two to chill out relax, take stock, and enjoy the sunshine and climate before embarking on the next stage.

 This page is not intended to be an all encompassing travel guide, far from it, it is simply here to inspire ideas and to help make your European vacation a success.
 Finding accommodation is so simple these days, Trivago, VRBO, Tripadvisor, and the like will not see you sleeping on a bench so I have only suggested accommodation where we have actually stayed and can recommend personally.

-If you would like to stay at our villa and need help planning your overall trip then just shoot me an email and I will be glad to help in any way that I can.
+If you would like to stay in our villas and need help planning your overall trip then just shoot me an email and I will be glad to help in any way that I can.

-Car rental in Portugal is a question that always comes up, I search using Travelsupermarket.com and find great rates and I know the majority of our clients do the same, try a search.
+Car rental in Portugal is a question that always comes up, try using Travelsupermarket.com there you will find great choice and very good rates, I know the majority of our clients do the same, try a search.
+Ask me for a paper I wrote on getting the best out of your rental, pitfalls to avoid and using toll roads in Portugal.

 Ireland